-Our sustainability report is in line with the Singapore Exchange (SGX) sustainability reporting listing requirements and references the Global Reporting Initiative (GRI) standards (2021).
+Our sustainability report is in line with the Singapore Exchange (SGX) sustainability reporting listing requirements and references the Global Reporting Initiative (GRI) standards as it provides an extensive framework that is widely accepted as a global standard for sustainability reporting.
 The GRI content index at the end of the report maps the GRI Standards and topic-specific disclosures referenced in this report.
 The report references the following GRI Standards and topic-specific Disclosures:

-- Disclosure 205-3 from GRI 205: Anti-Corruption 2016 - Disclosure 302-3 from GRI 302: Energy 2016 - Disclosure 303-5 from GRI 303: Water and Effluents 2018 - Disclosure 404-3 from GRI 404: Training and Education 2016 - Disclosure 417-3 from GRI 417: Marketing and Labelling 2016
+- Disclosure 205-2 from GRI 205: Anti-Corruption 2016 - Disclosure 302-3 from GRI 302: Energy 2016 - Disclosure 305-1(a) from GRI 305: Direct (Scope 1) GHG emissions - Disclosure 305-2 (a) from GRI 305: Energy indirect (Scope 2) GHG emissions - Disclosure 305-4 (a) (b) (C) from GRI 305: GHG emissions intensity - Disclosure 303-5 from GRI 303: Water and Effluents 2018 - Disclosure 404-3 from GRI 404: Training and Education 2016 - Disclosure 2-27 Compliance with Laws and Regulations